What Are InStore Time Metrics?

 Take fulfillment.
-This is an area where most studies about efficiency and productivity of labor come to play.
-If an associate costs $15 per hour, with extra $10 of benefits, then the retailer pays $25 hourly wage.
+This is an area where most studies about the efficiency and productivity of labor come to play.
+If an associate costs $15 per hour, with an extra $10 of benefits, then the retailer pays $25 hourly wage.
 In other words, $25 is the value of the associate’s activities per hour.

 Task Management solutions are great for managing the fulfillment and stocking activities.
 Such technologies improve store operations by setting priorities and assigning responsibilities.
 They provide accountability and reduction in costs.